teenage boy holding a trumpet

 When is your closing date for applications?

-Applications are considered as they come in, and there are many advantages in applying early in the process.
-Candidates are assessed in relation to their age and potential at time of audition, so there is no advantage in waiting to audition later in the year.
+Applications are considered as they arrive and candidates are assessed in relation to their age and potential at time of audition; there is therefore no advantage in waiting to audition later in the year.

 When do auditions take place?

-Our auditions take place in School throughout the academic year, often on a Thursday.
-During periods of increased Covid restrictions, however, auditions will be conducted remotely via Zoom.
-Audition dates will be individually confirmed.
+Our auditions take place in School throughout the academic year, often on a Thursday morning.

 Can I have a look around the School?

-We encourage prospective parents and students to attend our Open Mornings which take place annually in October and February - please register your interest in attending via our website.
-If you are unable to attend an Open Morning, we may be able to arrange a separate tour, subject to availability.
+We encourage prospective parents and students to attend our Open Mornings which take place annually in October and February - please register your attendance via our website.